Measurement of the cosmic ray nickel energy spectrum from 10 GeV/n to 2 TeV/n with the DAMPE

-\emph{Conclusion} - In this Letter, the nickel spectrum from 10 GeV/n to 2 TeV/n is measured with nine years of data collected by DAMPE.
+\emph{Conclusion}-In this Letter, the nickel spectrum from 10 GeV/n to 2 TeV/n is measured with nine years of data collected by DAMPE.
 There is a similar softening as lighter nuclei around 40 GeV/n in nickel flux.
-The nickel spectrum measured by DAMPE is well consistent with a SPL fit above 40 GeV/n which gives a spectra index $\gamma = -2.60 \pm 0.03$.
+The nickel spectrum measured by DAMPE is well consistent with a SPL fit above 40 GeV/n which gives a spectra index of $\gamma = -2.60 \pm 0.03$.
 In the energy region from 10 GeV/n to 2 TeV/n, the nickel to iron ratio can be approximately described by a constant $0.057 \pm 0.002$.
-In theory, iron and nickel are mainly synthesized thermonuclear explosions of supernovae, as well as in Si-burning during explosive burning of core-collapse supernovae~\cite{motivation1,motivation2,motivation3,motivation4}.
-Based on current models and observational data, the nickel to iron yield ratio seems stable in the source region.
-The constant Ni/Fe abundance ratio in cosmic rays further indicates the similar origin, acceleration and propagation mechanism for both elements.
+In theory, iron and nickel are mainly synthesized thermonuclear explosions of supernovae, as well as in Si burning during the explosive burning of core-collapse supernovae~\cite{motivation1,motivation2,motivation3,motivation4}.
+The constant Ni/Fe abundance ratio in cosmic rays further indicates the similar origin, acceleration, and propagation mechanism for both elements.
 A hardening structure was observed for iron at kinetic energy 512.5 GeV/n~\cite{softening}.
 For nickel at kinetic energy above hundreds of GeV/n, current statistics are not enough to draw a definitive conclusion.
-Our measurements represent the first observation of the nickel energy spectrum extending to TeV/n with a higher precision than most of existing experimental results.
+Our measurements represent the first observation of the nickel energy spectrum extending to TeV/n with a higher precision than most of the existing experimental results.
 The accumulating DAMPE dataset would facilitate more precision measurements of nickel extending to higher energy.